 - Broad spectrum antibiotic therapy

 - Immaturity/maturity of skin

 - Infants with substance withdrawal

 - Jaundice

 - Post abdominal surgery e.g. short gut syndrome and stoma reversal surgery 36.

 11.2 Assessment

 Assessment of the nappy area should take place at every nappy change.
 The frequency of the nappy change will be dictated by the infants' condition.
-Close observation of the infant during the nappy changing procedure is essential, as it can induce changes to heart rate and SpO2.
-Therefore the angle that the buttocks are lifted to should not exceed 30 degrees as this can lead to cardiac decelerations29

 11.3 Prevention and Treatment